Unexploded ordnance: Lebanon

 Lebanon was initially contaminated by mines during its civil war, with both sides laying mines in the conflict.
 During several Israeli invasions of South Lebanon, up to 400,000 anti-personnel and anti-tank mines were laid along the Blue line, the 75 mile long demarcation line drawn up by the UN to mark the withdrawal of Israeli forces.

 In 2014, fighting from the Syrian civil war spilled over into Lebanon when members of the Al-Nusra Front militant group attacked the town of Arsal, after one of their leaders was arrested.
 Fighting ensued for several days, and improvised explosive devices (IEDs) were left behind when the militants retreated.
 In 2015, the al-Nusra front attacked and seized some Israeli territory, and it took until 2017 for the LBF to fully dislodge them.
 They left behind IEDs to harm civilians, but these were fully cleared by 2023.

 During the 2006 war between Israel and Lebanon, the Israel Defense Forces used large amounts of cluster weapons.
 For the majority of the war, they were used to target Hezbollah rocket launch points after they were detected by radar.
 Civilian casualties were reasonably low at this time, as many civilians had fled or were sheltering in basement.
-During the conflict, four million subminitions are estimated to have been dropped on South Lebanon.
+During the conflict, four million submunitions are estimated to have been dropped on South Lebanon.

 However, during the final 72 hours of this war, before the ceasefire, both Hezbollah and Israeli rates of fire greatly increased.
 It is estimated that 90% cluster bombs used during the war were used in this time.
 Large areas were affected.
 It is thought that the Israeli bomblets have a failure rate of about 40%, which is much higher compared to other weapons.
 For this reason, hundreds of thousands of bomblets still litter the Israeli countryside, killing and maiming people every year.
-This is also the case for the borderland in South Lebanon as Khayyat argues, where the areas in which south Lebanese farmers work and herd their sheep are filled with ordinances and mines left from both the Israeli occupation of Southern Lebanon and the 2006 Lebanon War.
-This leaves the farmers to need to adapt to the bomb-filled environment as post-war efforts to remove unexploded ordinances and mines by international humanitarian organisations has arguably faltered out with time.
+This is also the case for the borderland in South Lebanon as Khayyat argues, where the areas in which south Lebanese farmers work and herd their sheep are filled with ordnance and mines left from both the Israeli occupation of Southern Lebanon and the 2006 Lebanon War.
+This leaves the farmers to need to adapt to the bomb-filled environment as post-war efforts to remove unexploded ordnance and mines by international humanitarian organisations has arguably faltered out with time.